MKen212/fundraiser/README.md

 For a complete overview of the FundRaiser Smart Contract functionality please see the FundRaiser [README.md](contracts/README.md) file.

 The Smart Contract is deployed using the "New Contract" option in the dApp.
 However, it can also be compiled and deployed stand-alone using [Remix](https://remix.ethereum.org/) or  [Truffle](https://www.trufflesuite.com/truffle).

+## Tooling Overview
+This dApp has an HTML front-end built using the [Bootstrap](https://getbootstrap.com/) toolkit, and uses JavaScript and the [web3.js](https://github.com/ethereum/web3.js) API to process transactions via an Ethererum Wallet (such as [MetaMask](https://metamask.io/)) onto the Ethereum Blockchain using the "FundRaiser" smart contract, all of which is supported using data from [Etherscan](https://etherscan.io/).

+The web server is hosted using the [express](https://www.npmjs.com/package/express) Node.js module.

 ## Installation and set-up
 To install a stand-alone version of the dApp and Smart Contract you will need to have [npm](https://www.npmjs.com/) and [Node.js](https://nodejs.org/en/) installed, and then: